yihuai-gao/yihuai-gao.github.io/_pages/about.md

 I am Yihuai Gao (高义淮), a senior undergraduate in the department of Electronic Engineering at Tsinghua University.
 I am fortunate to visit the [MIT Quantum Photonics Group](https://www.rle.mit.edu/qp/) and was advised by [Prof. Dirk Englund](https://scholar.google.com/citations?user=ZFpENKoAAAAJ) in the summer of 2022.
 My research interest includes quantum technology, computational imaging and AI for science.

-Currently, I am fortunate to work the guide of [Prof. Bowen Zhou](https://scholar.google.com/citations?user=h3Nsz6YAAAAJ) for bachelor's thesis.
+Currently, I am working with the guide of [Prof. Bowen Zhou](https://scholar.google.com/citations?user=h3Nsz6YAAAAJ) for bachelor's thesis in the Tsinghua EE department.